samboy/misc-civ4-mapscripts/README.md

   (ships without navigation) are more useful.
 * TotestraDry.py: Totestra with more desert
 * qTotestraHUGE.py: Totestra with maps four times bigger
+* TotestraStandAlone.py: Totestra which can be run stand alone w/o Civ4

 https://forums.civfanatics.com/threads/totestra-a-new-perfectworld2-fork.461262/